jrgillick/audio-feature-forecasting/README.md

 # audio-feature-forecasting

-This repository contains code to for estimating features of mixed sounds using the pre-computed features of individual sound sources.
-This code accompanies the paper:
+This repository contains code for estimating features of mixed sounds using the pre-computed features of individual sound sources.
+The code accompanies this paper:
 *  Jon Gillick, Carmine-Emanuele Cella, and David Bamman, "[Estimating Unobserved Audio Features for Target-Based Orchestration](http://archives.ismir.net/ismir2019/paper/000021.pdf)", ISMIR 2019.